Christian Democratic Party of Cuba

 The Christian Democratic Party (CD) of Cuba is the longest-standing political party founded on the island.
-Its origins date back to 1959 when José Ignacio Rasco founded the Christian Democratic Movement in Cuba, inspired by Christian humanism, officially becoming a political party in Miami, Florida, in 1991, as a result of a merger between the Christian Democratic Movement and several other organizations defending similar values and principles, which operated in exile due to the prevailing repression in Cuba.
-Although changes to the Cuban constitution in 1992 decriminalized the act of forming political parties other than the Communist Party, none of the parties (Communist Party included) are permitted to campaign or engage in any public political activities on the island.
-The new Constitution of 2019 eliminated that option to limit it to the formation of "mass and social organizations" dedicated "to the tasks of building, consolidating and defending the socialist society" (Article 14).
+Its origins date back to 1959 when José Ignacio Rasco founded the Christian Democratic Movement in Cuba, inspired by Christian humanism, officially becoming a political party in Miami, Florida, in 1991, resulted from a merger between the Christian Democratic Movement and several other organizations defending similar values and principles, which operated in exile due to the prevailing repression in Cuba.
+The new Constitution of 2019 limited Cuban political parties to the formation of "mass and social organizations" dedicated "to the tasks of building, consolidating and defending the socialist society" (Article 14).
+The Communist Party is the only one allowed to campaign or engage in any public political activities on the island.

 The president of the Christian Democratic Party of Cuba up to 2014 was a Cuban exile Marcelino Miyares Sotolongo and the international secretary was José Ignacio Rasco, also in exile.
 Rasco founded the Cuban Christian Democratic Movement in 1959.
 He was a professor, writer, and columnist.
 In addition, he was President of the Jacques Maritain Institute of Cuba and also President of Editorial Cubana.

 In May 2014, the party held its XIII Congress in Miami, in which René Hernández was elected president.